I used to hate cottage cheese, but once I began making cheese, I gave it another chance, and now I like it.

-The problem is that I go through phases where I want it, but once I get satisfied I don’t want it again for a while, so when I buy it in big packages it can go bad before I am done with the entire tub.
+The problem is that I go through phases where I want it.
+However, once I get satisfied I don’t want it again for a while.
+So when I buy it in big packages it can go bad before I am done with the entire tub.

 I read that you can dehydrate cottage cheese and decided to try it.

-To dehydrate it, I simply mixed it well in the container to mix the liquid (whey) with the cheese (curds), I then spread it out on the fruit leather trays that were lightly oiled with unflavored nonstick oil.
+To dehydrate it, I simply mixed it well in the container to mix the liquid (whey) with the cheese (curds).
+Next, I then spread it out on the fruit leather trays that were lightly oiled with unflavored nonstick oil.

 If you dehydrate for about 3 days at 115 degrees, you will end up with a “bark”